69th Annual IPC Holiday House Tour

 For 69 years, a Moveable Feast with a Mission

 10 am - 4 pm

 1 pm - 5 pm

 Christmas greetings!
 Welcome to the 69th Annual Holiday House tour.
 Please join us as we celebrate the season and its message of hope.
-We invite you inside several homes and to stop by the church for tea and cookies as you help us raise money for three ministries providing educational opportunities for women and children in the Birmingham area.
+We invite you inside several homes and to stop by the church for tea and cookies as you help us raise money for three ministries supporting families in the Birmingham area.

 Independent Presbyterian Church

 Independent Presbyterian Church, 3100 Highland Avenue

 Founded in 1915, the church was designed by Warren, Knight and Davis architect William Warren.
 The sanctuary and parlor will be decorated by IPC members and a Christmas Tea will be available both days for ticket holders in the church’s Great Hall.

 Tickets are $30 each and can be purchased online, at each house or at Independent Presbyterian Church during tour hours.
 In the past, 100% of ticket sales go to the following IPC ministries:

 For more than 100 years, IPC has risen to the challenge of providing a place for inspired worship and fellowship and especially as a place for service.
 Here the hungry obtain food, the needy receive help, and children are tutored in reading, and are nurtured and loved.